iphyer/CS839_DataScience_ClassProject/stage3/data/README.md

 # Other Data Files in In tis directory

-##provide a file that lists all tuple pairs that survive the blocking step.
+## file that lists all tuple pairs that survive the blocking step.

-##provide a file that lists all tuple pairs in the sample you have taken,
+This is the  file [Set_C.csv]() and there are `1286` tuples survive the blocking steps.

-together with the labels, one label per each tuple pair.
-This file is referred to as file G in Sec 3.8 of the how-to guide.
+## file that lists all tuple pairs in the sample you have taken

-##provide two files that describe the sets I and J, respectively (see Sec 3.8
+This is the file [Set_G.csv] which contains `500` tuple pairs and each with a label to indicate whether they are the same entity.

-##of the how-to guide for an explanation of these files).
+## two files that describe the sets I and J